The Last Prophecy - The Cathar Prophecy of 2021

 and celebrated Michaelmas.

 The Titans were imprisoned in Tartarus, a part of the Underworld (called the Abyss) which was a "dungeon of torment and suffering for the wicked" ("Tartarus."
-Wikipedia, 22 August 2024, https://en.wikipedia.org/wiki/Tartarus.).
+Wikipedia, Wikimedia Foundation, 22 August 2024, https://en.wikipedia.org/wiki/Tartarus.).
 In contrast, Hades was a place of judgement where only the wicked were punished.

 2 Peter 2:4 (Literal Standard Version):